Nimesia/google-storage-cfml/README.md

 1. Download all required jars from [jar-download.com]( https://jar-download.com/artifacts/com.google.cloud/google-cloud-storage)

-2. Copy them in "/libs" (or whatever you want) directory, and than set consequently javaSettings var in you Application.cfc:
+2. Copy them in "/libs" (or whatever you want) directory, and than set consequently _javaSettings_ var in you _Application.cfc_:

     ```sh
 	this.javaSettings = {